shalomirungu/Group16_project_work/README.md

 Model 1b. with 1 predictor (transformed price):R-squared:0.483

-Model 2. with all predictors (all_features):R-squared:0.499
+Model 2. with all predictors (all_features): R-squared:0.499

 Model 3 with 6 predictors (handled multicollinearity and low correlation):R-squared: 0.560 * Adj.
 R-squared: 0.559*